-- (1) Clarifying the criteria to determine what kind of findings are returnable, and the roster of returnable IFs and IRRs - (2) Analyzing a particular finding to decide whether it should be offered to the individual contributor - (3) Reidentifying that contributor (or contributors, if more than one is affected by the finding) - (4) Recontacting the contributor(s) to offer the finding and genetic or other appropriate counseling
+- 1. Clarifying the criteria to determine what kind of findings are returnable, and the roster of returnable IFs and IRRs; - 2.
+Analyzing a particular finding to decide whether it should be offered to the individual contributor: - 3.
+Re-identifying that contributor (or contributors, if more than one is affected by the finding); and - 4.
+Recontacting the contributor(s) to offer the finding and genetic or other appropriate counseling.

-We refer to these four key responsibilities using the acronym CARR.
+We refer to these four key responsibilities using the acronym CARR (Clarifying, Analyzing, Re-identifying, and Recontacting).

-Step 1: Clarifying the criteria and roster.
-Early work on return of IFs and IRRs commonly did not separate this step from analyzing a particular finding for potential return.
-However, the major recommendations that have emerged thus far on the return of IFs and IRRs are framed in terms of general criteria for return rather than a specific list of which genetic, genomic, and other findings should be returned.
-There are good reasons for this.
+Step 1: Clarifying the criteria and roster-Early work on return of IFs and IRRs commonly did not separate this step from analyzing a particular finding for potential return.
+However, the major recommendations that have emerged thus far on return of IFs and IRRs are framed in terms of general criteria for return rather than a specific list of which genetic, genomic, and other findings should be returned.
+1,75,86,90 There are good reasons for this.
 Principled resolution of the IFs and IRRs issues requires first some consensus on what general kinds of findings are appropriate for return.
 Because recommended criteria for return commonly focus on questions such as whether the meaning of the finding is established and its health or reproductive implications understood, whether the health or reproductive implications of the finding are significant, and whether return is "actionable" and thus can benefit the contributor, the specific genetic, genomic, and other findings that qualify will change with increasing knowledge.
-Thus, Fabsitz et al. urge the creation of a central advisory committee that can offer advice on what genetic and genomic findings are sufficiently well understood, significant, and actionable to qualify for return.
+Thus, Fabsitz et al. 86 urge creation of a central advisory committee that can offer advice on what genetic and genomic findings are sufficiently well understood, significant, and actionable to qualify for return.
 Yet those authors are careful to recommend that such a body be advisory.
-There may be good grounds to adjust the committeerecommended criteria and roster of returnable findings according to the specific nature of the study or biobank, the study or biobank population, and their preferences for return.
-Indeed, Fabsitz et al. recommend the involvement of the research participant community, when identifiable, in addressing the return of IRRs.
+There may be good grounds to adjust the committee-recommended criteria and roster of returnable findings according to the specific nature of the study or biobank, the study or biobank population, and their preferences for return.
+Indeed, Fabsitz et al. recommend involvement of the research participant community, when identifiable, in addressing return of IRRs.